tvooo/tp2/4-methodology.md

 # Methodology

-This chapter introduces the methodological approach that was followed in the activities of this thesis project.
-It consists of three themes --- embodiment, representation, and experiments --- which are described individually.
+This chapter introduces the methodological framework that defines the activities of this thesis project.
+It encompasses the concepts of 'being there', the creation and use of representations, and the exploration of the design space through experiments.

 <!--